chatwoot/docs/docs/user-guide/add-agent-settings.md

 </div>

-OR, Click on Settings → Agents.
+Or, Click on Settings → Agents.

 You will be redirected to the Agents management page as shown below.